allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 [Alistair Cockburn](http://web.archive.org/web/20180121161736/http://alistair.cockburn.us/Hexagonal+Architecture) or [Martin Fowler](https://martinfowler.com/eaaCatalog/gateway.html).
 I assume you already have a general understanding of Domain Driven Design and that you understand terms such as Ports and Adapters.

-## Introducing the domain
+## Hello domain!
-In this article, we will focus on providing a quick and practical example based on a very straightforward domain, which includes only two simple domain objects:
+In this article, I'll try to provide a quite simple example based on a very straightforward domain.
+It includes only two simple domain objects:
 ```
 public class Article {